 __init__.py

-executor.py # RuntimeExecutor — dispatch to systemd/tmux/desktop/lxc
+executor.py # RuntimeExecutor — dispatch + tool_id/port validation

-installer.py # Tool installation handlers
+installer.py # Tool installation (URL/port/tool_id validation)

 status.py # Service status detection

-systemd.py # systemd service lifecycle
+systemd.py # systemd lifecycle (no shell=True)

-tmux.py # tmux session management
+tmux.py # tmux session mgmt (validated names, XDG sockets)

-lxc.py # LXC container lifecycle
+lxc.py # LXC lifecycle (validated names, shlex.split)

 stack/

-export.py # ContainerBackend — generates compose YAML / LXC configs
+export.py # ContainerBackend — compose/LXC/Firecracker export

 ui/